sadekbaroudi/vik/README.md

 > **Warning**
 > This is still undergoing testing.
 Until this comment is removed, I don't recommend using anything in the repo without consulting me

+> **Note**
+> Please be aware that for keyboard pcbs, VIK assumes that it's running at 3.3v logic levels.
+This is easily achieved by using a RP2040.
+If you are using a 5v controller, it is the keyboard's responsibility to level shift before going to the VIK module.

 ## Overview

 VIK is a standard for a data interface between printed circuit boards.
 It is intended to provide modularity between a mechanical keyboard pcb and additional features.
 The main pcb can have a controller and a switch matrix, while the modules can provide additional features.